SondreKindem/HardcoreParkour/README.md

 ### Race tutorial
+Races are designed to be created by normal players.
+If you do not want this, you can use permissions to remove access to race creation.
 1. create a race with `/hcp race create [course-name] <optional: [time-limit]>`
 2. The plugin will announce everyone on the server that a race has been created.
 The creator of the race does not automatically join the race.
 Anyone who wishes to join can click the announcement in chat, or run `/hcp race join [name-of-race-creator]`.
 3. Once ready use `/hcp race start <optional: [countdown]>`.
 If there is a countdown another announcement is sent.